Civlac/SRWLED-Wiki/Non-Reactive-Animations.md

 ## Updated Animations

 Some existing animations have been updated to now support palettes as well as the default colours, including the white channel.
-These include:
+These are:

 * Bpm
 * Fill Noise
 * Lake
+* Lightning
 * Noise 1
 * Noise 2
 * Noise 3
 * Noise 4
 * Plasma
 * Pride 2015

-### To Review

-* Lightning
-* Compare running to sinewave

-Some of the routines seem redundant.
-I recommend reviewing the code in each and retire the ones that:
-* Have the fewest controls.
-* Have the longest code.
-* Don't support the default colours.